ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 There are two naming conventions to have two versions of the same partial function, one raising exception, the other returning an option.
-In the above examples, the convention of the standard library is used add an `_opt` suffix to name of the version of the function which returns an option instead of raising exceptions.
+In the above examples, the convention of the standard library is to add an `_opt` suffix to name of the version of the function which returns an option instead of raising exceptions.
 ```ocaml